Commuter Cars Tango: History

 Commuter Cars was founded in Spokane, Washington, by Rick Woodbury and his son Bryan Woodbury in 1998.
 Bryan Woodbury says that his father had come up with the original idea sometime in the early 1980s.
 He had learned that 106 million people in the United States were driving to work alone.
 He came up with the idea for a single-seat electric car.
-Starting in the 1980s, Woodbury started researching hydrogen power, which lead to fuel cells.
-The relatively light weight of the fuel cells led to his idea of a stable, narrow vehicle with a low center of gravity.
+In the 1980s, Woodbury began researching hydrogen power, which led to fuel cells.
+The relatively lightweight nature of the fuel cells led to his idea of a stable, narrow vehicle with a low center of gravity.
 While waiting for fuel cell technology to catch up, he eventually settled on a design for the car to have individual electric motors for each wheel.
 In his spare time, he worked on building his first car.
 In 1998, he sold his yacht to fund the company.
 He settled on a plan to use parts that were already produced, instead of producing every part for the vehicles.
 Commuter Cars used various parts manufactured for other, more common cars.
 Among those parts was a safety cage made to NASCAR specifications.

 Production of the first of their line of ultra-narrow electric sports cars began with the Tango T600.
 The company designed a small electric car.
 They stated that production of the first version, at a rate of about 100 cars per year, was set to begin in late 2005.
 Actor George Clooney took delivery of the first Tango kit on August 9, 2005, which was a major milestone for the company.
 Clooney appeared in the press with the car, explaining its features and promoting it.
-Difficulties with their UK manufacturer forced Commuter Cars to take over manufacturing themselves; for this reason the second vehicle did not ship until February 11, 2008.
+Difficulties with their UK manufacturer forced Commuter Cars to take over manufacturing themselves; for this reason, the second vehicle did not ship until February 11, 2008.
 It was completely assembled in Spokane, Washington.
 The second car eventually found its way into the second-floor office of Google CEO Eric Schmidt as part of an April Fools' Day joke.